Solo206/frontend-nanodegree-arcade-game/README.md

 Click on production version of game to play test version of game.

 Goal: Player will try to reach water on other side.

-Everytime player reaches water, 100+ score is added to scoreboard.
-If player dies, game will reset and player will lose a life.
+Instructions: Use arrow keys to control player in game.
+Game (score & lives) will reset once player has lost 3 lives.